 The Queens College EPP aims to ensure that our completers have a positive impact on P-12 student learning and development (Standard R4).
 At Transition 4: Post-Graduation Follow-Up, the EPP currently uses two measures to evaluate program impact.
 The first measure is the Alumni Follow-Up survey, which completers submit one year after graduation (R4.3).
-The EPP also uses the Employer Survey (R4.2) to evaluate the effectiveness of our programs, including how we prepare candidates to have a positive impact on student learning These measures have been successful in evaluating the satisfaction of completers and their employers.
+After the survey is submitted, the EPP sends the second measure, the Employer Survey (R4.2), to completer's principles.
+These measures have been successful in evaluating the satisfaction of completers and their employers.

 The Alumni Impact Study (AIS)1 supplements the aforementioned T4 measures.
 The AIS is a research plan that draws on multiple data sources designed to examine the impact that our completers have on student learning.
-The QC EPP defines impact as a process by which completers engage in reflective and data informed decision making to improve their instruction and student-interactions that lead to student growth in both cognitive (e.g. academic) and non-cognitive (e.g. social, emotional, and physical) domains (R1.1).
+The QC EPP defines impact as a process by which completers engage in reflective and data informed decision making to improve their instruction and studentinteractions that lead to student growth in both cognitive (e.g. academic) and non-cognitive (e.g. social, emotional, and physical) domains (R1.1).
 The measurement of impact in academic domains are grounded in New York State and national content-specific standards.
 In line with the mission and conceptual framework that centers on Equity, Excellent, and Ethics, the EPP is also concerned with the impact completers have on diversity, equity and inclusion in student learning and growth (R1.1).